fawaztcms22/EPL-Match-Prediction/README.md

 HST- home shots on target
 AST- away shots on target
-FTR- full time result (H for home win, A for away win, D for draw)
+FTR- full time result (H for home win, A for away win, D for draw) However, in the code only a selection of features is used.
+Specifically, the features used include HomeTeam, AwayTeam, HomeForm, AwayForm, AvgHomeGoalsScored, AvgHomeGoalsConceded, AvgAwayGoalsScored, and AvgAwayGoalsConceded.
+Others features like Shots, Half-Time Goals, Half-Time Result, and Date columns are dropped during preprocessing because these are recorded live and are only available after the game is played.
+Since we want to predict the match outcome beforehand, these wouldn’t be helpful for pre-game predictions.

 4. Output Data/Plots/Tables
 The output includes: